 2 extra large, free range eggs or 4 egg yolks

-4 drops liquid stevia (sources)
+4 drops liquid stevia (where to find)

-2 tsp vanilla (sources)
+2 tsp vanilla (where to find)

 In a small glass bowl, beat eggs or egg yolks and then gradually stir in about a cup of the cooked mixture all the while whisking vigorously.
 Return egg/milk mixture to the saucepan and put back on medium heat.
 If using eggs, cook/stir until nearly bubbly but not a boil.
 If using yolks cook/stir to a low boil.
 Reduce heat and cook/stir for a couple more minutes.